VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 1. No perpendicular traffic lights should be green or amber simultaneously.
 2. Pedestrian lights must be red if an opposing traffic light is green.
 3. The system never results in a deadlock where no cars/pedestrians may cross.
-	1. I have chosen not to do this specification as it is covered in the liveliness properties
+	1. I have chosen not to do this specification as it is covered in the liveliness properties.
+4.
 ### Liveliness Properties <- A.2D
 1. Eventually, all cars will be able to cross.
 2. Eventually, all pedestrians will be able to cross.